xitrum-framework/xitrum-doc/guide/en/deploy.rst

 Customize xitrum-package
 ------------------------

-By default ``sbt/sbt xitrum-package`` command is configured to copy directories ``config``, ``public``, and ``script`` to ``target/xitrum``.
+By default ``sbt/sbt xitrumPackage`` command is configured to copy directories ``config``, ``public``, and ``script`` to ``target/xitrum``.
 If you want it to copy additional directories or files change ``build.sbt`` like this: